raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### Tor hidden service

-Tor is necessary to install.
-Tor is used to access "Dojo API and Maintanence tool" and to reach Dojo in anonymous way.
+Tor is used to access "Dojo API and Maintanence tool" and to reach Dojo in an anonymous way.

 * Edit `torrc` file